-Students will study methodology and sources for material culture research in support of collection management and the development of exhibits, furnishing plans, and interpretive programming.
-Issues and considerations underlying the practical steps of oral history interviewing will also be introduced, as well as the use of maps and Historic Geographic Information Systems (HGIS) as a documentary source and research tool for the study of historic landscapes.
+Students will study the methodology and sources of material culture research in support of collection management and the development of exhibits, furnishing plans, and interpretive programming.
+Issues and considerations underlying the practical steps of oral history interviewing will also be introduced, as well as the use of maps and Historical Geographic Information Systems (HGIS) as a documentary source and research tool for the study of historic landscapes.

-HIST 316 introduces you to some of the central issues, sources, and skills for heritage research.
-The course is made up of ten units and requires you to do a number of readings and assignments.
+HIST 316 is divided into ten units and requires you to do a number of readings and assignments.

 HIST 316: Heritage Research introduces students to some of the formative issues and practices in heritage research.
-After completing the course, you should be able to:
+After completing the course, students will be able to:

 - Explain the importance of research in the multidisciplinary field of Heritage Resources Management.